General Academic Policies

 These goals are accomplished through a dialogic exchange between the advisor and the student.
 On a regular, pre-determined basis over the course of the semester, the student sends a packet of material reflecting the work for that period.
 Evidence of the work completed can include essays, creative and critical writing, materials related to practica, documentation of art practice/works, book annotations, and a cover letter in which the student reflects on the learning process.
 The advisor responds promptly in writing to the student’s packet with a detailed letter addressing the various components of the packet and containing appraisal, feedback, and suggestions.
 Through the regular exchange of packets and responses, a sustained meaningful dialogue takes place, centered on the student’s learning.

 Students have the right to appeal academic decisions made by College administrators or faculty members concerning the student.
 The academic appeal process is detailed in the Student Handbooks.
-For assistance with this process, contact firstname.lastname@example.org.
+For assistance with this process, contact the Academic Affairs Office, firstname.lastname@example.org.

 For information on how to appeal an non-academic decision, refer to the Student Grievance Process.